solskogen/archlinux-aarch64-builder/README.md

 ## Toolchain Bootstrap

-The `bootstrap_toolchain.py` script builds core toolchain packages in a specific order required for a complete toolchain rebuild:
+The `bootstrap_toolchain.py` script builds core toolchain packages in a staged approach to ensure all components are compiled with each other:

-**Build Order**: linux-api-headers → glibc → binutils → gcc → gmp → mpfr → libmpc → libisl → glibc → binutils → gcc → gmp → mpfr → libmpc → libisl → libtool → valgrind
+**Stage 1 - Initial Build**: linux-api-headers → glibc → binutils → gcc → gmp → mpfr → libmpc → libisl

+**Stage 2 - Final Rebuild**: glibc → binutils → gcc → libtool → valgrind

 **Special Requirements**:
 - `gcc` and `glibc` must be manually checked out from their special repositories
 - Other packages are automatically cloned from Arch Linux GitLab if missing
 - Uses lock file (bootstrap.lock) to prevent multiple simultaneous runs
-- Shows progress indication (e.g., "Building gcc (4/17)")
+- Shows progress indication per stage and package
 - Graceful cleanup on interruption (SIGINT/SIGTERM)
 - Updates chroot package database before each build
 - Force installs latest toolchain dependencies